 As I mentioned up above, upon arrival at the tour shop, we had to watch a 7-8 minute video first.
 It was so informative and SOOOO important to learn the proper way of observing these majestic creatures – the passive observation method.
 It’s a really simple method that mainly has three rules: try not to be overly loud by splashing around or stirring up the bottom of the river, do not approach or touch a manatee unless they initiate contact, and never swim over a manatee if they are sleeping.
 Pretty basic rules but I love how they are so passionate about protecting the manatee.
 Ethical animal tourism should be a requirement of us as tourists because after all, we are just a visitor to the area that some of these manatees call home!

 After my group of 6 loaded into the comfy boat, we headed off on the Homosassa River and were lucky enough to see a few manatees within the first 10 minutes!
 That was the moment when I realized that these guys were much bigger than I envisioned in my head.
 Kayakers, paddle boarders, and other boats were in the area and they were all enthralled with the manatees but these guys paid literally no attention to us.
-They propelled themselves at a surprising pace and were constantly feeding from the bottom of the river.
+They propelled themselves at a surprising pace and were constantly feeding on the bottom of the river.
 After a quick stop to watch, we went further upriver!

 Within maybe another 10 minutes, we found a group of 3 or 4 manatees and our sweet captain decided to go ahead and let us into the water.
 The whole group was so very excited!
 Y’all, when I say it was so incredible to witness these gentle giants right in front of my eyes, I mean it!
 It was such an astounding sight and I will never forget it.
 I vividly remember when this big mamma-jamma one scared the daylights out fo me when it swam right past me.
 The captain guessed she was a 13-14 long, 2300lb manatee.
 I may or may not have said a bad word or two into my snorkel.
 Thankfully no kids were nearby. ?

 I was so lucky to have a nice captain who willingly took a ton of photos of me snorkeling in the water with my camera!
-The rest are from my iPhone 7 in the waterproof case!
+The rest are from my iPhone in the waterproof case!

 There are MANY tour companies that offer this amazing experience of snorkeling with the manatees and I choose the company Snorkel With Manatees River Adventure in the neighboring city of Homosassa, Florida.
 I honestly didn’t choose them for any other reason than the fact that they kept their boat groups small and capped at 6 people.
 I wanted a more intimate experience!
 I was so very lucky to get paired with the sweetest family of 5 from New York.
 They were all my age or older and the dad was just so nice and helped ya clumsy girl in and out of the boat which if you know me, I need all the help I can get!
 I found that the pricing was similar to the other tours offered in the area.
 I paid a little under $70 with tax and that included my snorkel gear and wetsuit.
-Most companies recommend earlier tours but mine was at 11:30am and was amazing!
+Most companies recommend earlier tours but mine was at 11:30 am and was amazing!